BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

 ![Starting Instrumentation](images/StartingInstrumentation.png)

-[!NOTE]
+> [!NOTE]
-You'll fire off multiple requests to the WeatherApi during this walkthrough, don't worry if you get a 500 error intermittently, this is intentional to show how exceptions are displayed in the traces!
+> Don't worry if you get intermittent 500 errors as part of this walk-through.
+These errors are intentional to show how exceptions are displayed in the traces.

 ## Starting with the basics

-The first thing we need are the `OpenTelemetry` NuGet packages.
-Since I use this system for a demo the packages are already installed, but you can go ahead and take a look at the AuthenticationService csproj file to see what's been added.
+The first thing we need is the `OpenTelemetry` NuGet packages.
+Since I use this system for a demo the packages are already installed, but you can go ahead and take a look at the AuthenticationService `csproj` file to see what's been added.

 ```xml
 <ItemGroup>